tchajed/iris-named-props/README.md

 [named_props.v](src/named_props.v) for a detailed explanation with the entire API.

+This library is compatible with Iris 3.5 and Coq 8.13+.

 ```coq
 From iris.proofmode Require Import tactics.
 From iris_named_props Require Import named_props.